Yamla Pagla Deewana: Production

 The filming started in February 2010.
-Director Samir Karnik along with the lead cast of Dharmendra and Sunny Deol started shooting in Varanasi in April 2010.
+Director Samir Karnik along with the lead cast of Dharmendra, Sunny Deol and Bobby Deol started shooting in Varanasi in April 2010.
 The shooting was disrupted twice, first in March, due to the hospitalisation of Dharmendra, and then in July, when Sunny Deol faced back problems while filming an action sequence.

 Reception

 Critical response

 The film received mostly positive reviews from critics.
 Taran Adarsh of Bollywood Hungama gave the film 3.5 stars out of 5 saying "it reminds the audience of the films of yesteryear with the typical masala."
 Gaurav Malani of the Times of India states, "This one is an entertainer and not without a reason".
 Mayank Shekhar of Hindustan Times rated it 2.5/5.
 Rajeev Masand of CNN-IBN says "Yamla Pagla Deewana is enjoyable" giving it 2.5 out of 5 stars.
 Pankaj Sabnani of Glamsham.com gave 3 out of 5 stating "The right dose of action, drama and comedy, combined with a fine story make Yamla Pagla Deewana a paisa vasool entertainer.
 Go for it!"